Eternal Mankind and the Tree

 Then the engine noise changed, and she could swear someone slammed on the brakes.
 Everyone lurched backward, as though falling toward the front of the plane.
 But . . . they were still airborne.
 The tiny scene out of the window was still off the ground.
 And it was slowing, slowing, slowing until the world barely crawled by and Rachael wondered how in heck this plane's wings could still generate lift.
 Then the floor thudded and bounced with the force of their touchdown, and the braking got even harder.
 She stumbled backward into the soldier behind her.
 The only thing that kept both of them from falling to the floor was sheer dread over how embarrassed they'd be.

 Then the braking stopped and everyone got thrown to their left as the plane skidded around in a tight 180-degree turn.
-And when that ceased, the whistle blew again, and the aft ramp practically fell open onto the torn-up grass outside.
+And when that ceased, the whistle blew again, and the aft ramp practically fell open onto the torn-up pavement outside.

 Eternal Mankind and the Tree is continued in chapter 3.